 Alternatively, if material is being cultured directly from a swab, roll the swab over a small area of the surface at the edge; then streak for isolation from this inoculated area.
-Appropriate selective media for detection of specific pathogens, e.g., BD MacConkey II Agar for the isolation of Enterobacteriaceae, should be included.
+Appropriate selective media for detection of specific pathogens, e.g., BD MacConkey II Agar for the isolation of Enterobacteriaceae and other Gram negative rods, should be included.

-Since many pathogens require carbon dioxide on primary isolation, BD Columbia Agar with 5 % Sheep Blood plates should be incubated in an aerobic atmosphere containing approximately 3 to 10 % CO2.
-Incubate plates at $35 \pm 2^{\circ}$ C for 18 to 72 h.
+Since many pathogens require carbon dioxide on primary isolation, BD Columbia Agar with 5 % Horse Blood plates should be incubated in an aerobic atmosphere containing approximately 3 to 10 % CO_2 .
+Incubate plates at 35 ± 2°C for 18 to 72 h.
 Read for the first time after 18 to 24 hours and re-incubate if necessary.